Yael-II/MSc2-Project-Chaos/README.md

 ./area.sh
 ```
 3. To run the tests, use:
-    - To test the potentials
+    - To test the potentials:
     ```bash
     ./test_potentials.sh
     ```